KimberlyM076/secure-notes-app/README.md

 - 11:40AM - No Response
 - 11:50AM - Reasearch team member responds
 - 13:40PM - No Response (Direct messages were sent to Jasmin and Isaiah but they did not reply)
+- 14:01PM - 1 response from Research and has accepted GitHub invite